Do People Love Their Dogs or Cats More?

 One of the easiest ways to start a heated debate is to raise the issue of whether dogs or cats are better and more satisfactory pets.
-There actually is some scientific data which has been collected on this issue, and it suggests that, although both dogs and cats provide joy and companionship to their humans, dogs are more emotionally satisfying, and dogs are also more universally preferred.
+There actually is some scientific data that has been collected on this issue, and it suggests that, although both dogs and cats provide joy and companionship to their humans, dogs are more emotionally satisfying, and dogs are also more universally preferred.

 Confirmation that dogs are valued more than cats shows up in a variety of different statistics.
 For example, among American pet owners, dogs are taken to the vet twice as frequently as cats (even though there is no medical justification for this difference).
 Furthermore, the emotional investment that we have in dogs shows up in the fact that dog owners are more likely than cat owners to follow their veterinarian's medical care recommendations, and dogs are more likely to receive preventative care, such as vaccinations, regular physical examinations, and dental treatment.
 It is also the case that dogs are more likely than cats to be given premium and organic food, and also are more frequently given special treats and gifts.

-Although the data showing that our emotional attachment to our pet dogs is greater than that to our pet cats is clear, up to now there has been little scientific data to answer the question as to why dogs are more valued.
+Although the data showing that our emotional attachment to our pet dogs is greater than that of our pet cats is clear, up to now there has been little scientific data to answer the question as to why dogs are more valued.
 However, a recent set of studies by Colleen Kirk, at the New York Institute of Technology in New York City, provides an attempt to shed some light on this question.
 The theory that she offers is an extension of a concept that has become popular in marketing, management, and occupational psychology and it is based on the idea of "psychological ownership."

 To put it simply, psychological ownership refers to a feeling that "It's mine!"
 A number of studies have suggested that psychological ownership is strongly associated with emotional attachment.
 In other words, we care more about the things that we feel belong to us.
 We can develop psychological ownership through three different routes.
 Feelings of ownership are generated when we have control over something, or when we have invested ourselves in something, or if we have come to know that thing very well.